ConvertKit/ConvertKitSDK-PHP/SETUP.md

 ### Configure Testing Environment

-Copy the `.env.example` file to `.env` in the root of this repository, changing folder and database credentials as necessary:
+Copy the `.env.example` file to `.env` in the root of this repository, adding your ConvertKit API keys.

 ```
 CONVERTKIT_API_KEY_NO_DATA=